-Probation Officer Career Profiles
+Probation Officer Career Guide

 The role of a probation officer is to monitor individuals who have been convicted of committing crimes and are now released on parole or probation.
 They work with these offenders to make sure they stay out of trouble and help keep them on the right track by helping them find employment opportunities, providing them with treatment options, and maintaining their progress along the way.
 Probation officers are both disciplinarians and mentors for these men and women.

-A bachelor’s degree is required to become a probation officer.
+A bachelor?s degree is required to become a probation officer.
 While there is not an exact recommendation of study for individuals in this field, a degree in some type of human service is typically the most beneficial.
 This includes areas like criminal justice, social work, psychology, or sociology.
 Additionally, some employers will look for prior experience in law enforcement as well.